 Vehicle-to-vehicle communication works by emitting radio waves in a 360-degree radius around the equipped vehicle, and by reading the radio transmissions of like-equipped vehicles.
 Unlike cameras, sensors and radar which cars currently use for safety reasons, vehicle-to-vehicle technology can penetrate walls, buildings, and other cars, and has a much larger functional range.
 This technology would be able to provide notice when a driver up ahead is braking hard, or warning to a driver attempting to make a turn that a car is approaching that intersection at a high rate of speed but is invisible to the turning driver.
 In addition to left-turn and intersection assistance features, the communication between vehicles could also provide notice of cars in blind spots and vehicles stopped in the roadway ahead of the driver.

 Despite increases in safety technology, crashes caused by driver inattention or recklessness continue to occur.
-If you or someone you love has been injured in a Hudson Valley car or truck accident, contact the knowledgeable and seasoned personal injury attorneys at Basch & Keegan for a free consultation, at (845) 403-7813.
+If you or someone you love has been injured in a Kingston car or truck accident, contact the knowledgeable and seasoned injury attorneys at Basch & Keegan for a free consultation, at (845) 403-7813.